-Note 53 During the year, two borrowers were restructured under RBI circular dated May 5, 2021 Resolution Framework 2.0 - Resolution of Covid-19 related stress of Micro, Small and Medium Enterprises (MSMEs) read with RBI circular dated January 1, 2019 Micro, Small and Medium Enterprises (MSME) sector - Restructuring of Advances.
+Note 55 There is no restructuring of loans during the year.
+In prvious year, two borrowers were restructured under RBI circular dated May 5, 2021 Resolution Framework 2.0 - Resolution of Covid-19 related stress of Micro, Small and Medium Enterprises (MSMEs) read with RBI circular dated January 1, 2019 Micro, Small and Medium Enterprises (MSME) sector - Restructuring of Advances.
 The details for the same are as under:

+As a t March 31, 2023 As at March 31, 2022

-No. of accounts restructured Amount (INR in lakh) 2 6241.28
+No. of accounts restructured Amount (INR in lakh) No. of accounts Amount (INR in lakh) restructured

+2 6.241.28